 - 1. The Association has a category of membership for Senior athletes, classified as 'Amateurs'.
 To be eligible to compete in these classes the athlete must hold current 'Amateur' status and conform to the regulations printed below. - 1.1.
-An athlete may compete in an Amateur competition from the 1st of January in the year in which he/she reaches the age of 17. - 1.1.1 An athlete cannot jump in both Young Rider and Amateur RDS Qualifiers in the same season. - 1.2.
-An Amateur athlete must not have competed in Eventing or Show Jumping at any level abroad during the last five years, except in Amateur competitions or within the relevant height hands. - 1.3.
+An athlete may compete in an Amateur competition from the 1st of January in the year in which he/she reaches the age of 17. - 1.1.1 An athlete cannot jump in both Young Rider and Amateur RDS Qualifiers in the same season - 1.2.
+An Amateur athlete must not have competed in Eventing or Show Jumping at any level abroad during the last five years, except in Amateur competitions or within the relevant height hands - 1.3.
 An Amateur athlete must not have ridden a horse or pony in National or International Show Jumping Classes age classes 5-8 Year Old or classes exceeding over 1.20m at the RDS during the last five years.
 Amateur classes excluded.
-Amateur athletes who breach this rule will have their amateur status revoked immediately for a period of 3 years from the following January. - 1.3.1 Amateur athletes must have competed in a minimum of four amateur classes-(excluding RDS qualifiers) with the previous 12 months when competing in an amateur RDS-qualifier.
-Amateur athletes must have competed in a minimum of SIX Amateur classes (excluding RDS qualifiers) within the previous 12 months when competing in an amateur RDS qualifier.
+Amateur athletes who breach this rule will have their amateur status revoked immediately for a period of 3 years from the following January. - 1.3.1 Amateur athletes must have competed in a minimum of SIX Amateur classes (excluding RDS qualifiers) within the previous 12 months when competing in an amateur RDS qualifier.
 At least 3 of theses classes MUST BE at Standalone classes or Shows (not part of a League held in a Centre) In exceptional circumstances, where an Amateur Athlete cannot compete in any equestrian discipline for more than 6 months, but has met the 6 Class Quota in the previous 24 months to RDS Qualifiers, that Athlete may be given an exemption pending application to the National Amateur Committee by 20 April 2023 - 1.3.2 An Amateur athlete is permitted to jump internationally in designated CSI and CSI Amateur classes provided the athlete does not exceed the relevant height range of their category. - 1.4.
-An "AA" Amateur athlete may jump in SJI Registered classes up to, and including 1.20m in height. - If any Amateur athlete competes in a 1.30m SJI class, that athlete will have their amateur status revoked immediately and cannot reapply for amateur status for a period of 12 months commencing the following January. - If any Amateur athlete competes in a 1.40m SJI class, that athlete will not be allowed to jump in Amateur classes for 3 years. - An "A" Amateur athlete may jump up to and including 1.10m in height - If an "A" athlete competes in a 1.20m SJI class or an "AA" Amateur class, he/she must automatically upgrade to "AA" status.
+An "AA" Amateur athlete may jump in SJI Registered classes up to, and including 1.20m in height - If any Amateur athlete competes in a 1.30m or higher SJI class, the athlete will have their amateur status revoked immediately, and cannot reapply for amateur status for a period of 12 months commencing the following January. - If any athlete competes in a 1.30m SJI class, that athlete will not be eligible to apply for amateur status for a period of 1 year commencing the January following their most recent 1.30m class. - If any Amateur athlete competes in a 1.40m SJI class, that athlete will not be allowed to jump in Amateur classes for 3 years eligible to apply for amateur status for a period of 3 years commencing the January following their most recent 1.40m SJI class.